What is dental bonding?

 Am I a good candidate?

 Dental bonding can be used to correct many cosmetic flaws in your smile.
-However, if you have teeth that are crooked or gapped because of a misaligned bite, Dr. Jodi Funk may recommend that you visit your orthodontist.
+However, if you have teeth that are crooked or gapped because of a misaligned bite, Dr. Michelle Metcalf may recommend that you visit your orthodontist.

 What should I expect during treatment?